Substituted phenethylamine: Examples

 Numerous endogenous compounds – including hormones, catecholamines such as dopamine and noradrenaline, and many trace amines (e.g. adrenaline, phenethylamine itself, tyramine, thyronamine, and iodothyronamine) – are substituted phenethylamines.
-Several notable recreational drugs, such as MDMA (ecstasy), methamphetamine, and cathinone, are also members of the class.
-All of the substituted amphetamines and substituted methylenedioxyphenethylamines are substituted phenethylamines as well.
+Several notable recreational drugs, such as MDPV (Monkey Dust), MDMA (ecstasy), methamphetamine, and cathinone, are also members of the class.
+Many well-known prescription drugs are from the phenylethylamine class such as Adderall which uses Amphetamine, Desoxyn which uses methamphetamine, and Sudafed which uses pseudoephedrine.